 Enter Bird's Name in Search Box:

 Wherever there might be brambles, long grass in meadows or cattails, there are probably wrens close by.
-These small brown birds are more often heard, rather than seen, and when so, usually with their tails pointing up.
-Even when, they are in areas, where they are known to exist, it is still no guarantee, that one will be seen.
+These small brown birds are more often heard than seen.
+When they are actually seen it is usually with their tails pointing up.
+Even when they are in areas where they are known to exist, it is still no guarantee that one will be seen.

-There are three species of wrens seen in Cuba, and only one is a native bird, and a rare sight to see, this is the Zapata Wren.
-The House Wren has a large range from the souhtern areas of Canada, far south, to beyond the countries of Panama and Trinidad.
-Last, there is the Marsh Wren, a likely migrant.
+There are three species of wrens seen in Cuba and only one is a native bird and a rare sight to see.
+This is the Zapata Wren.
+The House Wren has a large range from the southern areas of Canada, far south to beyond the countries of Panama and Trinidad.
+Lastly, there is the Marsh Wren which is likely a migrant.